StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 #### StackState Agent IAM Role

 The bare minimum necessary to run the StackState Agent is an IAM role with necessary permissions.
-The Agent will always attempt to fetch as much data as possible for the supported resources.
-If a permission is omitted, the Agent will attempt to create a component with the data it has.
+The Agent will always try to fetch as much data as possible for the supported resources.
+If a permission is omitted, the Agent will try to create a component with the data it has.

 For example, if the permission `s3:GetBucketTagging` is omitted, the Agent will fetch all S3 buckets and their associated configuration, but the tags section will be empty.